UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_04.md

 ---

-# Pro tips: Change text size & color
+# Pro tip 2: Change text size & color

 You can use the following HTML tag to change the size and color of a piece of text: